 But what is it that makes people regret getting inked and who is most likely to regret their tattoos?

-According to tattoo statistics by advanced dermatology, almost 1 in 4 people who made a spontaneous decision to get a tattoo regretted it a few days after they got inked.
+According to a recent report, almost 1 in 4 people who made a spontaneous decision to get a tattoo regretted it a few days after they got inked.
 But that’s not the most shocking statistic on the list.
 According to the people surveyed, 45% of those who planned their tattoo for a year, regretted their decision within a year of getting inked.
 So if a lot of the people who got their tattoo at the whim of the moment as well as many of those who took a year to plan theirs out still had some regrets afterwards, how can you guarantee you’ll get something that you can appreciate and love looking at for the rest of your life?

 What Can You Do to Ensure You Don't Regret Your Tattoo?